tutordelphia/travis-intro-ruby/README.md

 ## Next step

-In [the next step](../../tree/05.deployment), we will fix the build.
+In [the next step](../../tree/05.deployment), we learn about deploying our code.